 So while there is some overlap, Discord targets specific online subcultures while WhatsApp aims for mass mainstream adoption.

 For new users, WhatsApp is more intuitive and simple to start using.
-You just download the app, verify your number, and start chatting or calling contacts who also have WhatsApp.
-Everything is designed to be familiar and user-friendly.
+You download the app, verify your number, and start chatting with contacts who also have it.
+Everything is designed to be familiar.

-So WhatsApp wins on approachability while Discord offers more depth for experienced users.
+WhatsApp wins on approachability.
+Discord offers more depth for experienced users.

 When it comes to sharing files or media, here are the restrictions to be aware of: